wso2/docs-choreo-dev/en/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 1. Select the project which contains your component.
 In the left navigation menu, click **Settings**.
 2. Click  **Role Management**.
 3. Click  **+ Role**.
-4. In the Add page you will notice a list of permissions that can be assigned to the role.
-These permission are based on the scopes of the subscribed APIs of the project components as well.
+4. In the page you will notice a list of permissions that can be assigned to the role.
+These permissions are based on the scopes of the subscribed APIs of the project components as well as scopes of the APIs exposed from the project component
 5. Fill the role details, select the required permission to consume the API and click **Create Role**.

 ## Step 3: Assign user groups to Role

-Created roles needs to be assigned to the user groups defined in your Choreo built-in IDP to ensure the authenticated users will be able to obtain access tokens with required permissions.
+Created roles need to be assigned to the user groups defined in your Choreo built-in IDP to ensure the authenticated users will be able to obtain access tokens with required permissions.

 1. Navigate to **Settings** section of your **organization**.
 2. Click on **Role Management**.
-3. Roles defined within different projects can be seen in the listed.
+3. Roles defined within different projects can be seen in the list.
 4. Click on **Map Groups** for the created role.
 5. Type the group name(s) and press Enter and Click **Save**.

 ## Step 4: Test API invocation